yuanjinghua/yuanjinghua.github.io/hmscs.md

 # Project Introduction

-From 10861 ATLASGAL clump, we identify 463 high-mass starless clump (HMSC) candidates with −60 < l < 60 degree and −1 < b < 1 degree.
+From 10861 ATLASGAL clump, we identified 463 high-mass starless clump (HMSC) candidates with −60 < l < 60 degree and −1 < b < 1 degree.
 All of these sources have been queried in SIMBAD to make sure they are not associated with any known star-forming indicator.
 Young